erikaris/til/02_webscraping.md

                     # Print the response content
                     content(response)
                     ```
-                2. `query`--> To construct a parameter-based URLs, where all the query values exist at the end of the URL and take the form of `key=value`.
-Example: <br />
+                2. `query`--> to define the query params --> To construct a parameter-based URLs, where all the query values exist at the end of the URL and take the form of `key=value`.
+Example 1: <br />
                     ```
                     # Create list with nationality and country elements
                     query_params <- list(nationality = "americans",